CLAT PG Paper Analysis 2025: Difficulty Level & Expected Cut Off

 Jurisprudence: Two passages on Jurisprudence featured direct questions.
 Indirect questions referring to cases were absent, making these passages relatively easy.

-Unexpected Inclusions: A passage from the Civil Procedure Code (CPC), which was an out-of-syllabus topic for many candidates, was included.
+Unexpected Inclusions: A passage from the Civil Procedure Code (CPC), an out-of-syllabus topic for many candidates, was included.

-Historical and Contemporary Relevance: The paper included 5 passages related to 2023, 3 from 2022, and others from landmark judgments or various years.
+Historical and Contemporary Relevance: The paper included five passages related to 2023, 3 from 2022, and others from landmark judgments or various years.
 One passage from Public Interest Litigation (PIL) focused on genocide.

 Tort Law: A surprising topic in Tort Law asked about the tortious liability of the state, which was not anticipated by many.